-Vumbura Plains at a Glance Category: Premier 14 units (includes 2 family units) divided into two satellite camps: En-suite bedroom; sunken 'lounge'; sala; outdoor shower; plunge pool; private deck Experiences: Day and night game drives • Guided walks (on request) • Mokoro and boating excursions • Seasonal catch-and-release fishing • Cultural tour to Gunotsoga Village (extra cost)
+Eco-retreat of contemporary design offering the best of the Okavango's wildlife and activities.

+Duba Plains

+A small, tree-covered island, surrounded by floodplains that are seasonally inundated by water, is the home of Duba Plains, an intimate, exclusive camp shaded by tall ebony, fig and mangosteen trees.
+The main area, comprising dining room, curio store, swimming pool and fireplace, are all raised to take in the view across the adjacent Okavango channel.

+Duba Plains is the setting for the award-winning Joubert documentary Relentless Enemies, as well as Big Cat Odyssey and The Last Lions - all detailing the classic lion and buffalo interactions that can occur in the area.
+Coupled with this is fantastic viewing of uncommon small carnivores such as aardwolf, bat-eared fox and side-striped jackal.
+Herds of elephant feed on the islands, hippo concentrate in channels, tsessebe and wildebeest dot the plains, while red lechwe are found on the wetter floodplain fringe.
+Birdlife is abundant and impressive.

+"Relentless

+Enemies" - the

+age-old and

+endless drama

+between lion

+and buffalo.

+Kwetsani Camp

-Kwetsani Camp Kwetsani is situated on an elongated island covered with palm, mangosteen and fig trees.
-The dining and lounge area, with its large wooden deck and cool thatched roof, is raised high above the ground and overlooks an expansive floodplain.
+Kwetsani is situated on an elongated island covered with palm, mangosteen and fig trees.
+The main area, including dining and lounge area, with its large wooden deck and cool thatched roof, is raised high above the ground and overlooks an expansive floodplain.
 A walkway leads to a plunge pool with loungers - a perfect spot to relax at midday.

 Island tree-houses overlooking a picture-perfect, lechwe-dotted floodplain.

-Highlights Kwetsani offers excellent land and water activities dependent on annual inundation levels.
+Kwetsani offers excellent land and water activities dependent on annual inundation levels.
 Lion, leopard, lechwe and tsessebe are among the major game attractions, while hippo, sitatunga and crocodile reside in the deeper, permanently lily-filled lagoons.
 Incredible vistas of the surrounding floodplains dotted with lechwe, other plains game and even lion can be seen from the decks or from the comfort of your tent.

+Little Vumbura

-Kwetsani Camp at a Glance Category: Classic 5 Tents: Airy 'tree-house' chalets of thatch, wood, glass and canvas; en-suite bathrooms; outdoor shower; connected with wooden walkways Experiences: Game drives • Mokoro excursions • Boat trips to Hunda Island for game drives (seasonal) • Seasonal hide for sleep-outs or game viewing Little Vumbura Little Vumbura epitomises island living in the midst of a water wonderland.
+Little Vumbura epitomises island living in the midst of a water wonderland.
 Designed to blend in with its surroundings, this beautiful camp is shaded by the canopy of an ancient Okavango forest that covers the island.
 A plunge pool and reading area are raised to provide a fine view over the floodplains and a star-deck leads off over the water from the dining area.

 Iconic and perennially popular Okavango island camp with great game viewing.

-Highlights Surrounded as it is by water and lying close to large channels, aquatic creatures are easily found, but general wildlife viewing is consistently good all year round, with lion, leopard, elephant, sable and buffalo along with extensive plains game.
+Surrounded as it is by water and lying close to large channels, aquatic creatures are easily found, but general wildlife viewing is consistently good all year round, with lion, leopard, elephant, sable and buffalo along with extensive plains game.
 Little Vumbura is situated in a concession leased from remote rural communities organised under the Okavango Community Trust and aims to help bring the benefits of ecotourism to local people.

-Little Vumbura at a Glance Category: Classic 6 Tents: Well-appointed canvas tents; en-suite bathrooms; honeymoon suite has an outdoor bathtub Experiences: Game drives • Mokoro excursions • Boating • Guided walks (on request)

-Seba Camp at a Glance
+Seba Camp

-Category: Classic

-- Category: Classic 8 Tents (including 2 Family Suites): Elevated, spacious tents; en-suite bathrooms; private deck Family Suites: Two connected, en-suite double bedrooms; upstairs lounge with pull-out sleeper couch Experiences: Day and night game drives Guided walks (on request) Catch-and-release fishing (seasonal) Mokoro excursions on the wategory: (coaccel)

-Seba Camp Family-friendly Seba Camp overlooks a perennial lagoon with prolific birdlife and resident pods of hippo.
-Each tent celebrates the different ethnic groups of Botswana through vibrant décor, while the main area - including dining Introduce your young family to the wonder and magic of wild Africa. area, bar and lounge-library - is set on a raised saligna deck with floodplain views.
-There is ample space for children in the purposebuilt family suites - including a built-in 'tree-house' and an elevated deck which has its own small swimming pool.
-Highlights The large elephant population aside, a growing abundance of game graces the area: giraffe, zebra, impala, wildebeest, tsessebe and lechwe.
-Lion, leopard and hyaena are regularly found nearby, herds of buffalo are occasional visitors, and there are excellent opportunities to see the rare roan antelope.
+Family-friendly Seba Camp overlooks a perennial lagoon with prolific birdlife and resident pods of hippo.
+Each tent celebrates the different ethnic groups of Botswana through vibrant décor, while the main area-including dining area, bar and lounge-library - is set on a raised saligna deck with floodplain views.
+There is ample space for children in the purpose-built family suites - including a built-in 'tree-house' and an elevated deck which has its own small swimming pool and sandpit.